abatamny/place_pulse/README.md

 - **Operating system:** Ubuntu 24.04 LTS x64, or a comparable current Linux distribution with Docker Engine and Docker Compose v2.

-Size the VM for first initialization rather than idle usage.
-During a measured regional Overpass import, a 4 GiB VM filled its RAM and used as much as 3.7 GiB of swap while the other services were running.
-Eight GiB of physical RAM is therefore the supported minimum; persistent swap remains a safety margin rather than a substitute for that RAM.
-Allow inbound TCP 22 for SSH and 80/443 for the application; database, AI, and Overpass ports stay internal to Docker.

 ## Start the application

 From the repository root, run: